oddluck/limnoria-plugins/README.md

 Pro Tip: Observe the logs when loading the plugin and afterwards to see if there are any errors.

+You can increase the verbosity of the logging in SpiffyTitles by issuing the following command:

+`!config supybot.log.level DEBUG`

 ## On-Demand Titles
 You can retrieve titles on demand using the `t` command.
 If something goes wrong, `onDemandTitleError` will be sent instead of the link title.